steve904/doc-and-blog/content/blog/sunday.md

 We had fun in the wheat field.
 Got a chance to enjoy the wide open spaces today.
 Little time in the country always feels so good.
 The wind blowing through the wheat field was more than awesome to feel and also see the wheat dancing.

+Below has nothing to do with the post above.
+Just practicing embedding youtube video.
+---

 {{< youtube qtIqKaDlqXo >}}